f5devcentral/f5-agility-labs-nginx/docs/class12/module3/lab2/lab2.rst

 Bonus lab
 =========

-On the Leader Node web shell you'll monitor the *test* namespace for events (in realtime)
+On the Leader Node web shell you'll monitor the *test* namespace for events (in real time)

 .. code-block:: bash
    :caption: Events